kangk1204/Octopus-toolkit2/doc/folder.rst

 .. image:: _static/Folder/8.Tools_folder.png

-The Tools is the folder where the 3rd party tools are installed to analyze NGS data.
+The Tools directory contains binary versions of 3rd party tools used in the Octopus-toolkit.

-Octopus-toolkit inspects in this folder whether or not the analysis tool is installed.